MateoMxj/mateomxj.github.io/_publications/2024_HFES_RC.md

 ---
 title: "Understanding the Workload of Remote Truck Operators with Discrete Event Simulation"
 date: 2024-08-12
+venue: 'Proceedings of the Human Factors and Ergonomics Society Annual Meeting'
 ---
 Citation: 'Ma, X., Zakarian, V., & McDonald, A. D. (2024).
 Understanding the Workload of Remote Truck Operators with Discrete Event Simulation.
 Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 0(0).'